-Your doctor will also likely ask you to do a colonoscopy.
-In this procedure, your doctor inserts a long, thin tube with a light and camera on the end into your anus and up into your colon.
+Your doctor will also likely ask you to have a colonoscopy.
+In this procedure, your doctor inserts a long, thin tube with a light and camera on the end into your anus, rectum and colon.
 Your doctor can then examine the lining of your large intestine to look for ulcers as well as any other abnormal tissue.

 Treatments for pancolitis and other forms of UC depend on how severe the ulcers in your colon are.
 Treatment may also vary if you have any underlying conditions that caused pancolitis or if untreated pancolitis has caused more severe conditions.

 The most common treatments for pancolitis and other forms of UC are anti-inflammatory drugs.
 These help treat the inflammation in your colon.
 These include medications such as oral 5-aminosalicylates (5-ASAs) and corticosteroids.

 You may receive corticosteroids, such as prednisone, as injections or as rectal suppositories.
 These kinds of treatments may have side effects, including: